in developing nanotube based multi-beam X-ray (MBX) tubes

 Techniques of X-ray sources have remained unchanged.
 Not anymore.

-VEC Imaging is changing the way we look at nanotubes compared to CNTs.
-With innovative processes and materials we have addressed the numerous issues with todays current CNT standards and have designed an integrated system complete with NT based X-ray tube and associated Control and Power Electronics.
+VEC Imaging is changing the way we look at nanotubes, compared to conventional CNTs.
+With innovative processes and materials we have addressed the numerous issues existing with todays current CNT standards and have designed an integrated system complete with NT based X-ray tube, associated Control Electronics and High Voltage Power Supply.

 Our revolutionary (MBX) tube presents unprecedented scanning speed and significantly improved image quality.